codyduong/aNc-pyRequest/README.md

 v1.0.0
 # What
 A python script accessing Github's REST API and exporting relevant data to a YML for JS to process on my own personal website.
+Used in conjunction with octokit/rest.js in order to ensure that the repos will display (either from rest.js or from repos.yml as a failsafe).

 # Exported Result
 ```YML